Not every event needs a website.

 What the data says

-A few shifts worth knowing before you start building:
+A few shifts worth knowing before you start:

 Hold those four shifts in mind.
 They shape what a good event website should actually do.